 Tell Google to drop Dragonfly

-Google may have paused their plans to support censorship in China - but it’s time they commit not to trade human rights for profit.
+Google may have paused their plans to support censorship in China - but it’s time they commit dropping the project for good.

 In August 2018, it was revealed that despite promising not to support censorship in China, Google was preparing to break their promise and launch a search engine that would comply with the Chinese government’s repressive internet regulations.